Go Back

 Instructions

-• Vegetable Medley Integration: Uncover the skillet and stir in the halved cherry tomatoes, rinsed olives, and rinsed capers.
+• Uncover; stir in cherry tomatoes, olives, and capers.
 The mixture should be thick, not watery.

-• Final Flourish & Serving: Carefully remove the skillet from the oven.
-Squeeze the juice of half the lemon over the entire dish.
-Garnish generously with the fresh parsley and the zest of the whole lemon.
-Serve immediately, spooning a bed of the lentil ragoût onto each plate and topping it with a salmon fillet.
+• Remove from oven.
+Squeeze the juice of half the lemon over the dish; garnish with parsley and the zest of the whole lemon.
+Serve immediately, spooning lentil ragoût onto plates and topping with a salmon fillet.

 Notes